clojuredocs/guides/articles/language/core_overview.md

 ### get

-`get` returns the value for the specified key in a map, index of a vector or value in a set.
+`get` returns the value for the specified key in a map or record, index of a vector or value in a set.
 If the key is not present, `get` returns nil or a supplied default value.

 {% highlight clojure %}
 (get {:a 1 :b 2 :c 3} :b) ;; val of a key in a map